Wills, Trusts & Probate

 Frequently Asked Questions About Trust Administration

-How long does trust administration typically take in California?
+How long does trust administration typically take?

-Are there tax implications during trust administration?
+Are tax returns required during trust administration?

-How are trust assets valued during administration?
+How are trust assets valued?